lsandig/Kirstine.jl/docs/src/math.md

   - A _prior density_ ``\PriorDensity : \ParameterSet → [0, ∞)``.
     This encodes the prior knowledge about the model parameter ``\Parameter``.
     The dominating measure is implicit,
-    and can be either the ``r``-dimensional Lebesgue measure or a counting measure.l
+    and can be either the ``\DimParameter``-dimensional Lebesgue measure or a counting measure.
   - A _posterior transformation_ ``\Transformation : \ParameterSet → \Reals^{\DimTransformedParameter}``.
-    This is used to indicate when we are not interested in finding a design for the parameter ``\Parameter``, but for some transformation of it.
+    This is used to indicate when we are not interested in finding a design for the original parameter ``\Parameter``, but for some transformation of it.
     ``\Transformation`` must be continuously differentiable.
     In simple cases, ``\Transformation(\Parameter)=\Parameter``.